Andy4495/MSP430TempSensorWithDisplay/README.md

   - StandbyTimeToEmpty value (minutes)
     - This is sent using the `Millis` field in the transmitted data structure

-After collecting the sensor data, the data is packaged and transmitted to a receiver hub which can then further process and store the data over time.
+After collecting the sensor data, the data is packaged and transmitted to a [receiver hub][5] which can then further process and store the data over time.

+### Temperature Calibrarion

 The calibration data programmed into both of my FR2433 chips improves the temperature readings, but still produces readings that are off by several degrees.
 I have added a `#define` to allow further refinement of the calibrated temperature readings: